 Keep the conditions surrounding your beer consistent.
 Don’t store beer in a closet that gets hot in the summer and chilly in the winter, or on a shelf that sees light in the early morning.
 Finally, if you’ve already chilled a bottle in the fridge but now want to cellar it, don’t worry; only excessive temperatures “ruin” beer, so as long as the beer isn’t frozen, it’ll age normally in your cellar.

-First, hang a tag around each beer’s neck; on it, note where you purchased the beer and the date you began aging it.
+First, hang a tag around each beer’s neck or slap a sticker on the bottom; on it, note the date you began aging it.
 Then, put it away.

 The stand-it-up or lay-it-down debate has been heated for decades.
 Beer laid down, like wine, is usually easier, storage-wise; you can use your favorite wine rack, and even lay your beer and vino side-by-side.
 Plus, some cellaring pros argue that corked beer should be kept horizontal to maintain moisture in the cork, as dried-out cork can shrink, and that doing so increases the beer’s surface area exposed to air within the bottle, giving active yeast more fuel for respiration.
 Still, we agree with many brewers who think vertical storage is the best method: First, cork may impose undesirable musty, “corky” flavors in beer; standing beer upright eliminates that risk, and likely, there’s enough humidity inside the bottle to keep the cork from drying out.
 Second, when beer is stored horizontally, any sediment in the beer spreads out, and may cause a ring of yeast inside the bottle that doesn’t settle; storing beer vertically forces sediment to sink to the bottom of the bottle, which means its less likely to end up in your glass.